aditya-pugalia/flashcards/README.md

-# flashcards
+# Study Wise
 Support and feedback for the Flashcards app — AI-powered flashcard creation for iOS.
-# Flashcards – Support
+# Study Wise – Support

 Welcome!
-This is the support page for the **Flashcards** iOS app.
+This is the support page for the **Study Wise** iOS app.

 ## 📬 Contact
 Have a question, found a bug, or want to request a feature?